-The Nanoelectronic Device Metrology (NEDM) project is developing the measurement science infrastructure that will enable emerging “Beyond-CMOS” nanoelectronic information processing technologies – including those based upon new computational state variables – to more rapidly enter into the marketplace.
+The Nanoelectronic Device Metrology (NEDM) project is developing the measurement science infrastructure that will enable innovation and advanced manufacturing of emerging nanoelectronic information processing technologies – including those based upon new computational state variables – to more rapidly enter into the marketplace.

-The NEDM will develop the required measurement infrastructure and scientific knowledge-base to address technology barriers and enable the successful development and subsequent manufacture of next-generation "Beyond CMOS technologies."
+The NEDM aims to develop the required measurement infrastructure and scientific knowledge-base to address technology barriers and enable the successful development and subsequent manufacture of next-generation "Beyond CMOS technologies."
 To do this, the NEDM project supplements our core expertise with collaborations within the nanoelectronics group, across NIST, and with external technical leaders to conduct timely, impactful research.

 Lead Organizational Unit:pml